-#1 – Minimalist interface.
-Getting distracted while writing can hurt the flow of your creative juices pretty bad.
+- Minimalist interface.
+Getting distracted while writing can hurt your workflow.
 Ulysses comes with a minimalistic interface to help you stay focused and productive.

-#2 – The customizable editor comes with special perks.
-You can choose to switch to typewriter mode.
-You can attach additional information from images, pdf, keywords, notes, and anything in between.
+- The customizable editor comes with special perks.
+You can choose to switch to typewriter mode and can attach additional information from images, PDFs, keywords, notes, and anything in between.

-#3 – You can publish directly to WordPress and Medium.
-Instead of having to copy and paste all of your text from your writing software into a website, you can simply publish directly to the site.
-This is especially helpful for authors that blog.
+- You can publish directly to WordPress and Medium.
+Instead of having to copy and paste all of your work to your website, you can simply publish directly to the site.
+This is especially helpful for authors who blog.

-#4 – You can share your writing in any file format you want.
+- You can share your writing in any file format you want.
 No more complicated conversion processes!

-Note: Ulysses is only available on Apple products at the time of writing this.
+Note: Ulysses is only available on Apple products at the time of writing.

 Have you heard of Hemingway App yet?
-If you have, then chances are you know either love it or hate it.
-As the name suggests, Hemingway is a word processing app that is simple and easy to use, but is very visual.
+If you have, then chances are you either love it or hate it.
+This software is great if you are a visual learner – just look at those colors!

 Benefits to using Hemingway App as your book writing software:

-#1 – It comes with advanced editing and revising tools like the spell and grammar checker to help you come up with the finest writing piece.
-It uses different colors to highlight sentences/words that need restructuring.
+- It comes with advanced editing and revising tools.
+The spell and grammar checker help you come up with top-quality work, and it uses different colors to highlight sentences/words that need restructuring.

-#2 – There is a helpful sidebar display that shows things like the readability level of your writing, as well as your overall word count.
+- There is a helpful sidebar display.
+The sidebar shows things like readability score and overall word count.